Things to do in Saint-Denis

 The greatest football and rugby champions have trodden this pitch.
 The French football team won their first world cup here.
 Legendary artists, from the Rolling Stones to Beyoncé, regularly take on the challenge to fill the stadium.
 It is truly a symbol of French sports, a Holy Grail of stars that has made Saint-Denis shine across the world since it opened in 1998.

-In 2024, a new event, and a major one at that, will have the grandstand buzzing as excited spectators watch the Olympic and Paralympic Games.
-The Stade de France will host some of the athletics competitions, the para athletics track-and-field events and the rugby sevens matches.
+In 2024, a new gathering, and not the least, thrilled the spectators in the stands: the Olympic and Paralympic Games.
+The Stade de France hosted some of the athletics competitions, the para athletics track-and-field events and the rugby sevens matches.

 Fancy following in the footsteps of your idols?
 The Stade de France offers behind-the-scenes guided tours.
 Prepare to hear some amusing stories.
 While you’re there, why not visit the stadium’s museum?